wallarm/product-documentation/docs/latest/installation/nginx/all-in-one.md

     === "API token"
         ```bash
         sudo env WALLARM_LABELS='group=<GROUP>' sh wallarm-4.6.11.x86_64-glibc.sh
+        sudo env WALLARM_LABELS='group=<GROUP>' sh wallarm-4.6.11.aarch64-glibc.sh
         ```

-        Where `WALLARM_LABELS` variable sets group into which the node will be added. (used for logical grouping of nodes in the Wallarm Console UI).
+        Where `WALLARM_LABELS` variable sets group into which the node will be added (used for logical grouping of nodes in the Wallarm Console UI).

     === "Node token"
         ```bash
         sudo sh wallarm-4.6.11.x86_64-glibc.sh
+        sudo sh wallarm-4.6.11.aarch64-glibc.sh
         ```

 1. Select [US Cloud](https://us1.my.wallarm.com/) or [EU Cloud](https://my.wallarm.com/).
 1. Enter Wallarm token.

     The script finishes installation and reminds about necessity to configure the installed node via `/etc/nginx/nginx.conf`.

+Commands in the further steps are the same for x86_64 and ARM64 installations.

 ## 5. Enable Wallarm to analyze the traffic